Death of the Endless

-Kat Dennings voices the character in Audible's The Sandman (2019), while Kirby Howell-Baptiste portrays the character in the Netflix series The Sandman (2022).
+Kat Dennings voices the character in Audible's The Sandman (2019), while Kirby portrays the character in the Netflix series The Sandman (2022-2025) and Dead Boy Detectives (2024).

 Publication history

 Other personifications of Death have appeared in the DC Universe.
 In Captain Atom #42 Death appears alongside Black Racer of the New Gods and Nekron (a being embodying the will of "The Black", the solitude and peace death represents from Green Lantern).
 The story stated that all three were equal, representing different aspects of death.
 Gaiman has denied this, however, and his stories make it clear that Death of the Endless is the ultimate personification of Death.
 It might be assumed, however, Nekron, the Racer, and the Black Flash are connected to her in some way.
 Alternatively, there may be multiple avatars or gods of Death in the DC universe, besides those claiming to be Death.
 Blackest Night has resolved this apparent contradiction or ambiguity, with Nekron no longer being referred to as an aspect of death but instead as a construct formed of darkness in response to the emerging light of the emotional spectrum.

-A more traditional version of Death, a skeleton in a bluish or purplish cloak, appeared as host in such DC titles such as Weird Mystery Tales, House of Secrets, Ghosts, Weird War Tales (including being in the story in issue #94), DC Comics Presents #29, etc. Weird War Tales typically featured Death as a skeleton in some sort of military uniform relevant to the era and locality of the war depicted.
+A more traditional version of Death, a skeleton in a bluish or purplish cloak, appeared as a host in such DC titles as Weird Mystery Tales, House of Secrets, Ghosts, Weird War Tales (including being in the story in issue #94), DC Comics Presents #29, etc. Weird War Tales typically featured Death as a skeleton in some sort of military uniform relevant to the era and locality of the war depicted.
 This character appeared as recently as Elvira's House of Mystery #2 (February 1986).
 How this pre-Crisis Death relates to Gaiman's Death, if at all, is unclear, although her older brother Destiny appeared with the character, and both Deaths have appeared with incarnations of Superman.
-Superman referred to the earlier Death with the term "Grim Reaper", so perhaps that could be regarded as a distinct character, however, in the pages of Weird War Tales, he called himself "Death."
+Superman referred to the earlier Death with the term "Grim Reaper", so perhaps that could be regarded as a distinct character.
+However, in the pages of Weird War Tales, he called himself "Death".
 He also appeared when Weird War Tales was published under the Vertigo imprint and in the 2010 Weird War Tales one-shot.